Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Datasets

 \section{Datasets}

-We use three publicly available benchmark datasets for our experiments. \begin{enumerate}[leftmargin=15pt,nolistsep,itemsep=4pt] \item The M5 dataset\footnote{\url{https://www.kaggle.com/c/m5-forecasting-accuracy/}} consists of time series data of product sales from 10 Walmart stores in three US states.
+We use publicly available benchmark datasets for our experiments. \begin{enumerate}[leftmargin=15pt,nolistsep,itemsep=4pt] \item M5 \footnote{\url{https://www.kaggle.com/c/m5-forecasting-accuracy/}}: It consists of time series data of product sales from 10 Walmart stores in three US states.
 The data consists of two different hierarchies: the product hierarchy and store location hierarchy.
 For simplicity, in our experiments we use only the product hierarchy consisting of 3k nodes and 1.8k time steps.
 Time steps 1907 to 1913 constitute a test window of length 7.
-Time steps 1 to 1906 are used for training and validation. \item The Favorita dataset\footnote{\url{https://www.kaggle.com/c/favorita-grocery-sales-forecasting/}} is a similar dataset, consisting of time series data from Corporaci\'on Favorita, a South-American grocery store chain.
+Time steps 1 to 1906 are used for training and validation. \item Favorita \footnote{\url{https://www.kaggle.com/c/favorita-grocery-sales-forecasting/}}: It is a similar dataset, consisting of time series data from Corporaci\'on Favorita, a South-American grocery store chain.
 As above, we use the product hierarchy, consisting of 4.5k nodes and 1.7k time steps.
 Time steps 1681 to 1687 constitute a test window of length 7.
-Time steps 1 to 1686 are used for training and validation. \item The Australian Tourism dataset\footnote{\url{https://robjhyndman.com/publications/mint/}} consists of monthly domestic tourist count data in Australia across 7 states which are sub-divided into regions, sub-regions, and visit-type.
+Time steps 1 to 1686 are used for training and validation. \item Tourism-L\footnote{\url{https://robjhyndman.com/publications/mint/}}: consists of monthly domestic tourist count data in Australia across 7 states which are sub-divided into regions, sub-regions, and visit-type.
 The data consists of around 500 nodes and 228 time steps.
 This dataset consists of two hierarchies (Geo and Trav) as also followed in \citep{rangapuram2021end}.
 Time steps 1 to 221 are used for training and validation.
-The test metrics are computed on steps 222 to 228. \end{enumerate} For both M5 and Favorita we used time features corresponding to each day including day of the week and month of the year.
-We also used holiday features, in particular the distance to holidays passed through a squared exponential kernel.
-In addition, for M5 we used features related to SNAP discounts, and features related to oil prices for Favorita.
-For tourism we only used month of the year as a feature.
-All the input features were normalized to -0.5 to 0.5.
+The test metrics are computed on steps 222 to 228.